Septicemia Banner 1 1.jpg

 Other treatment and care

-• Mechanical ventilation through endotracheal tube with oxygen supplementation is required in case of respiratory failure.
+• Mechanical ventilation through an endotracheal tube with oxygen supplementation is required in case of respiratory failure.

-• Hemodialysis for acute kidney injury with low urine output, acidosis, and electrolytes imbalances.
+• Hemodialysis for acute kidney injury with low urine output, acidosis, and electrolyte imbalances.

 • Blood transfusion for severe anemia or plasma transfusion for coagulopathy